 Plagiarism detection is extremely common in higher education, however, it is far less common at the admissions stage.

 Of the schools we surveyed, 96 percent require applicants to submit written application components but only 17 percent are running applications through plagiarism detection software.
 Many programs will check students’ reports, essays, and presentations for plagiarism through software like Turnitin throughout students’ academic careers, but fail to do this prior to admitting applicants into their program.

-Plagiarism can be a silent game changer in an application, because a strong written submission can really inspire and elevate an applicant in the minds of reviewers.
+Plagiarism can be a silent game changer in an application because a strongly written submission can really inspire and elevate an applicant in the minds of reviewers.
 If you don’t catch plagiarism prior to an applicant interview, and the written application was strong, you risk a form of bias called the “halo effect” where you go into the interview with a strong opinion of the applicant based on one piece of evidence.

 The latter effects can be serious, as admitted students who “got away with plagiarism” will be far more likely to plagiarize in their program.
 This not only creates additional work for your faculty and program administrators, but it could result in these students being removed from your program -- diluting your graduation rates and hurting your school’s reputation and income.

 Admissions reviewers must verify applicant identity during interviews